 For others, the problem is as simple as a counter service meal not being worth $19 per adult.
 This is why we keep calling this a good theoretical deal.
 When we crunch these numbers, we land on an actual value of $14 for us, meaning our actual discount with this promotion on that same room at Pop Century would be less attractive than a room-only discount.
 (That’s before you factor the money saved on park tickets.
 In any case, this deal is a non-starter for us since we have Annual Passes.)

 There is the possibility that the full Free Dining promo will be scaled back this year.
 Attendance trends were very strong for Walt Disney World last fall, with an uptick in crowds across the board.
-Given that, it’s very well possible there will be fewer dates, more resort restrictions, or less availability for Free Dining in 2018.
+Given that, it’s very well possible there will be fewer dates, more resort restrictions, or less availability for Free Dining.
 None of that would surprise us.

 The thing is, the existence of this discount does not offer any insight into that whatsoever.
 This discount is nearly identical to what it was last year, and its dates fall mostly over the summer months (arguably, a time when more aggressive discounting could be useful for Disney given crowd trends the last couple of years).